jg-digital-media/jgdm_jobs_pathway/readme.md

 + `COMPLETED: 27-10-2025` - In WordPress → Pages → Add New → call it Dashboard, and assign the "Job Dashboard" template. `page-dashboard.php`

 + `TODO: ` - STAGE 6 - Add a Front-end "Add Job" Form
++ `TODO: ` - Add contact detail field to add job form
++ `TODO: ` - CV/Resume on dashboard page has no custom field on CPT
++ `TODO: ` - Add background colour on hover for all form inputs `/add-job`
++ `TODO: ` - add-job-form.php - Description text area has no hover transition of background colour (filename as per prototype) `/add-job`
 + `TODO: ` - use the ACF Frontend Form Feature to create job application tracking details for a logged in user
 + `COMPLETED: 27-10-2025` - Auto assign posts to logged in user - `functions.php`